 Annual leave is accrued in respect of all employees on pro-rata entitlement for part years of service and leave entitlement due but not taken at the reporting date.
-Annual leave is reflected as part of the sundry creditors and accruals.

 Contributions are made by the Credit Union to an employee's superannuation fund and are recognised as an expense in the profit or loss as incurred.